awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/rm-start-model-sdk.md

-# Starting a Model \(SDK\)<a name="rm-start-model-sdk"></a>
+# Starting an Amazon Rekognition Custom Labels Model \(SDK\)<a name="rm-start-model-sdk"></a>

 You start a model by calling the [StartProjectVersion](https://docs.aws.amazon.com/rekognition/latest/dg/API_StartProjectVersion) API and passing the Amazon Resource Name \(ARN\) of the model in the `ProjectVersionArn` input parameter\.
 You also specify the number of inference units that you want to use\.
 For more information, see [Running a Trained Amazon Rekognition Custom Labels Model](rm-run-model.md)\.

 A model might take a while to start\.
 The Python and Java examples in this topic use waiters to wait for the model to start\.
+A waiter is a utility method that polls for a particular state to occur\.
 Alternatively, you can check the current status by calling [DescribeProjectVersions](https://docs.aws.amazon.com/rekognition/latest/dg/API_DescribeProjectVersions)\.

 **To start a model \(SDK\)**